abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

 * In a system containing more than one physical disk, it is important to keep track of the `/dev/sdX` partition mappings during the installation to not accidentally overwrite existing data during partitioning/mounting steps!

+## Target configuration

+* Manjaro Linux installation
+* Fully encrypted root partition using BTRFS file system
+* Encrypted swap partition (using randomly generated password, re-initialized on every boot, no suspend-to-disk     support)
+* slightly customized initramfs using systemd init instead of udev/busybox
+* Desktop environment of your choice (if any) or a CLI system

 ## Setup steps

 * Boot into Manjaro Architect Live ISO
 * Log in with `manjaro:manjaro` and start `setup`
 * [1] **Prepare installation**
-  1. `Set virtual console` - use this to set the desired keymap (default is en_US.UTF-8)
+  1. `Set virtual console` - use this to set the desired keymap (default is en_US.UTF-8) **TODO: rewrite partitioning section for manual partitioning (due to custom swap partition)**
   2. `Partition disk` -> select device and use automatic partitioning as suggested by the installer.
 Afterwards, use the `List devices` menu item to examine the partition descriptors, you'll need them for the "mount partitions" step below.
   3. `LUKS encryption` -> use "Automatic LUKS encryption", select the "/" partition, leave the default "cryptroot"